(Almost) everything you wanted to know about the Apple Card

 With its latest product, Apple wants your money.
 But it also wants to be your personal finance coach.
-The company is pitching the Apple Card as a way to "help customers lead a healthier financial life", mostly through an intuitive app interface, a lack of fees and unique new payment structure.
-The Card does appear to give consumers greater control and understanding of their debt.
+The company is pitching the Apple Card as a way to "help customers lead a healthier financial life," mostly through an intuitive app interface, a lack of fees and a unique new payment structure.
+The Card, issued in partnership with Goldman Sachs, does appear to give consumers greater control and understanding of their debt.
 But it's also another way to keep users stuck in the Apple walled garden -- how can you switch to Android when you owe thousands on your Apple Card?

-The benefits for Apple are clear, but the Card could also be good for users.
-More and more people are drawn to the convenience of mobile wallets and replacing your credit card with your iPhone seems like a natural evolution.
-Apple's promises around transparency, privacy and security are very alluring, and it's encouraging to see a tech titan take on an industry that's historically taken advantage of consumer confusion.
+The benefits for Apple are clear, but there's a potential upside for users too.
+More and more people are drawn to the convenience of mobile wallets, and replacing your credit card with your iPhone seems like a natural evolution.
+Apple's promises about transparency, privacy and security are very alluring, and it's encouraging to see a tech titan take on an industry that's historically taken advantage of consumer confusion.
 But before you get too excited or angry about the Card, there are some important issues to discuss.

 What is the Apple Card and how do I get one?

 Basically, it's a credit card.
-But, it's different from conventional cards in that you don't need a piece of plastic before you can start using it.
+But it's different from conventional cards in that you don't need a piece of plastic before you can start using it.
 You can sign up from your iPhone, get approved in minutes and use it immediately via Apple Pay.
 The company will send you a physical card (which Apple crafts from titanium) for times when you need one, like for starting a tab at a bar or to pay a merchant that doesn't take Apple Pay.
 You can get it for free, and it'll arrive in the mail within two days.

-This dramatically reduces the amount of time spent waiting on approval, and access to your credit.
-Apple also promised not to charge late fees, international transaction fees or even set a minimum payment.
-Interest rates are supposedly lower than other cashback cards, ranging between 13.24 and 24.24 percent (current rates set by the Fed), and are determined by your credit worthiness.
+This dramatically reduces the amount of time spent waiting on approval and access to your credit.
+Apple also promised not to charge late fees or international transaction fees or to even set a minimum payment.
+Interest rates are supposedly lower than on other cashback cards, ranging between 13.24 and 24.24 percent (current rates set by the Fed), and are determined by your creditworthiness.

 What about those cashback offers?

-Compared to existing cards, Apple's rewards and cashback offers are underwhelming.
+Compared with existing cards, Apple's rewards and cashback offers are underwhelming.
 Sure, the 3 percent return on Apple products is higher than the industry average, but it's incredibly limited on where you can earn.
-Plus, the 1 percent on physical card purchases and 2 percent on Apple Pay transactions simply can't compete. "(Those rates) won't sway customers away from competing products, such as Citi Double Cash, which ultimately offers 2 percent back on every purchase," according to Zach Honig, editor-at-large at The Points Guy.
+Plus, the 1 percent on physical card purchases and 2 percent on Apple Pay transactions simply can't compete. "[Those rates] won't sway customers away from competing products, such as Citi Double Cash, which ultimately offers 2 percent back on every purchase," according to Zach Honig, editor-at-large at The Points Guy.

 What is nice is about Apple's Daily Cash program is that you can (basically) immediately use the money you get back.
-The rewards are collected on a cash card, and you can get this out via your bank account or use the dollars on things like apps, songs, movies, online shopping, or even pay your friends.
+The rewards are collected on a cash card, and you can get this out via your bank account or use the dollars on things like apps, songs, movies and online shopping, or even pay your friends.
 The rewards hit the card daily, so you can accumulate money more quickly instead of having to wait weeks to spend what you've earned.
 There's also no cap on how much Daily Cash you can accrue.

 What happens when I lose that physical card or my iPhone?